Conreality/conreality-wiki/Swarm-Battle-Demo.md

   * Low-tech solution: 20x Crazyradio PA USB dongles, connected to USB hub(s), configured to use different radio channels.

-    * Cost of 20x dongles is non-ideal.
+    * Cost of 20x dongles is non-ideal, but the alternative would require modifying Crazyflie firmware to support multiplexing over one or two channels; possible, but additional work.
+(Time versus money, as usual.)

     * Availability and feasibility of 20-port USB hubs?

+* Visibility of laser beams in fog-machine output?

+  * Not so much fog that you can't see the battle, but enough that laser beams are largely visible.

+  * To be tested in Berlin or Bratislava over the summer.

 ## Budget